Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

-Underdog promo code CBSSPORTS2: $75 bonus for new users for NFL, NBA, more on Tuesday, December 23
+Underdog promo code CBSSPORTS2: $75 bonus for new users for NFL, college football, more on Sunday, Dec.
+28

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The Week 17 NFL schedule kicks off with three games on Christmas Day, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Three divisional matchups highlight the slate with Cowboys vs. Commanders, Lions vs. Vikings and Broncos vs. Chiefs.
-Outside of the gridiron, there is also upcoming NBA, college basketball and more, all of which can be played on the best DFS apps.
+There will be 10 games on Sunday and one on 'Monday Night Football' as the NFL Week 17 schedule continues, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+On Sunday, several playoff contenders meet, including the Eagles against the Bills, which can be played on the best DFS apps.
+There are also six NBA games on Sunday.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.